kanata-php/kanata/docs/Readme.md

 ### Installation

-> This version of Kanata requires MySQL available.
+> This version of Kanata requires a Database available.
+Kanata accepts MySQL and Sqlite.
 To configure that update you `.env` variables to configure  the database.
 The dockerized environment that comes out of the box can help set that up.

 Start running: